ojoago1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #!/bin/bash
-script that creates a new local variable
+script that creates a new global variable